plataplomo/hummingbot/workflow/retry_refactor/01_tenacity_improvement.md

 ## Conclusion

-Migrating to Tenacity will significantly improve the CyberDeltaEngine codebase by:
-1. Reducing complexity and code duplication
-2. Providing consistent retry behavior
+### Current Reality (December 2024)
+- Tenacity is installed but severely underutilized (only 1 test file uses it)
+- Custom retry implementations are scattered across 50+ files
-3. Enabling advanced retry patterns
+- No centralized retry patterns library exists
-4. Improving testability and maintainability
+- Circuit breaker and error recovery systems use custom implementations

+### Recommended Actions
+1. **Immediate**: Create `cyberdelta/core/utils/retry_patterns.py` with common patterns
+2. **Short-term**: Migrate HTTP client and WebSocket manager to use tenacity
+3. **Medium-term**: Refactor WebSocket error recovery to leverage tenacity
+4. **Long-term**: Integrate tenacity with circuit breaker and create unified retry strategy

-The investment in migration will pay dividends through reduced bugs, easier maintenance, and access to battle-tested retry patterns used by the Python community.
+The investment in migration will pay dividends through reduced bugs, easier maintenance, and access to battle-tested retry patterns.
+The fact that tenacity is already installed removes a major barrier to adoption.

 ## Monitoring and Observability